How to Validate a Problem Lineage

 How to Validate a Problem Lineage Hierarchy

-1. Ask Why does/do [sentient entity] want [thing] [potential state]? on all descendent problem and ensure all ancestor problems are plausible answers.
+1. Ask Why does/do [sentient entity] want [thing] [potential state]? on all descendant problems and ensure all ancestor problems are plausible answers.
 If this is not the case, continue to traverse the Problem Lineage or remove unrelated problems from the lineage.

 How to Validate a Problem Lineage's Desires